 JERUSALEM, Aug 12 (AfrikTimes) – A growing willingness among Israeli news media to critically examine the humanitarian crisis in Gaza has all but disappeared in recent weeks following the release of videos by militant group Hamas showing two emaciated Israeli hostages.

-In late July, as images of starving Gazans prompted international outcry, some Israeli press and broadcasters began reporting on the worsening conditions and urged a stronger aid response.
-Yonit Levi, the chief news anchor of Channel 12, described the humanitarian crisis in Gaza as a “moral failure” live on air, while heads of universities and the national Holocaust memorial appealed to the government to assist hungry Gazans.
+In late July, as images of starving Gazans stirred international outcry, some Israeli press and broadcasters began to carry reports on the worsening conditions there, urging a more robust aid response.
+Yonit Levi, the main news anchor of Channel 12, described the humanitarian crisis in Gaza as a “moral failure” live on air, and the heads of some universities and the national Holocaust memorial appealed to the government to help hungry Gazans.

-Since the outbreak of the conflict on October 7, 2023, Israeli media coverage has primarily focused on the trauma experienced by Israelis during Hamas’ attack, which, according to Israeli figures, resulted in approximately 1,200 deaths and 251 hostages taken.
-Reporting has centered on the fate of the hostages and casualties suffered by the Israeli military.
+Israeli media has largely focused during 22 months of war on the trauma and impact on Israelis of Hamas’ October 7, 2023 attack, in which, according to Israeli figures, some 1,200 people were killed and 251 taken hostage.
+Coverage has concentrated on the fate of the hostages and the casualties suffered by the Israeli army.

 The families of hostages held by Hamas in Gaza followed by hundreds of supporters march to IDF headquarters following a rally in Tel Aviv calling for the return of all the remaining hostages.

-Some Israelis welcomed Levi’s remarks and the increased coverage of Gaza’s humanitarian situation as a sign of readiness to acknowledge the war’s impact on Palestinian civilians.
-However, the mood hardened significantly after Hamas released videos on July 31 of 21-year-old Israeli hostage Rom Braslavski, visibly skeletal and distressed, followed three days later by a video of Evyatar David, 24, who said he was being forced to dig his own grave.
+Some Israelis welcomed Levi’s comment and the spate of reports discussing conditions in Gaza as evidence of a readiness to examine the impact of the war on Palestinian civilians.
+But the mood in Israel hardened dramatically when, on July 31, Hamas released a video of the skeletal 21-year-old Israeli hostage Rom Braslavski, weeping and in pain.
+It was followed three days later by a video of Evyatar David, 24, who said he was being forced to dig his own grave.

-These videos—described by a Palestinian source as intended to highlight the severe impact of restricted aid in Gaza—had the opposite effect in Israel, shutting down emerging sympathy for Gaza’s civilians.
-Amid international condemnation of Hamas, thousands protested in Israel demanding the immediate return of hostages.
-About 50 hostages remain in Gaza, with only around 20 believed to be alive.
+The videos – which one Palestinian source said were designed to show the terrible impact of restricted aid flows in Gaza – backfired, shutting down the growing sympathy in Israel towards civilians there.
+Amid international condemnation of Hamas, thousands of protestors took to the streets in Israel to demand the immediate return of the hostages.
+About 50 hostages are still in Gaza, but only around 20 of them are thought to still be alive.

-Uri Dagon, deputy editor-in-chief of Yisrael Hayom, Israel’s most widely circulated newspaper, said that with hostages held by Hamas, Israelis “don’t have the ability to experience the pain of the other side.”
+Uri Dagon, deputy editor-in-chief of Yisrael Hayom, Israel’s most widely circulated newspaper, said that with hostages being held by Hamas in Gaza, Israelis “don’t have the ability to experience the pain of the other side.”

-“I know that sounds terrible but it’s the truth,” he added.
+“I know that sounds terrible but it’s the truth,” he said.

-Dagon accused foreign media of engaging in a “campaign of lies” about starvation in Gaza.
-While Yisrael Hayom has published articles on suffering there, it places blame on Hamas.
-He questioned why international outlets had not given equal prominence to the harrowing images of Evyatar David.
+Dagon accused foreign media of falling into a “campaign of lies” about starvation in Gaza: while his paper had published articles on suffering there, it emphasized that Hamas was to blame.
+He questioned why foreign outlets that published photos of emaciated Gazans had not given the same prominence to the harrowing images of Evyatar David.

 “I suggest senior editors in the international press review themselves and only then discuss how the Israeli press is conducting itself,” Dagon said.